vivienschilis/ffmpeg-head/README.md

-# FFMpeg bootstrap
+# FFMPEG bootstrap

 ## What it is.

-  It's a tool which allows people to build a static ffmpeg binary.
+  It's a tool which helps people to build a static ffmpeg binary.

-  It creates a building environment for ffmpeg
+  It creates a build environment for ffmpeg.

-  It downloads all recent codecs and tools and compile them It reduces the numerous steps to perfoms in a few lines It reduces your time spent to update your old ffmpeg when a new revision is out
+  It downloads all recent codecs and tools and compile them.

+  It reduces the numerous steps to achieve to an up to date ffmpeg by only using a few commands.

+  It reduces your time spent to update your old ffmpeg when a new revision is out.

 ## What it is not.

-  It is not a package manager
+  It is not a package manager.
-  You need to have previously installed all compiling dependencies They should be pointed out by the autotools of each libraries
+  You need to have previously installed all compiling dependencies.
+  They should be pointed out by the autotools of each libraries.

 ## How it works.